redis-developer/redis-product-search/README.md

-## Redis Vector Search Demo
+## Redis Vector Search

-This demo showcases the vector search similarity (VSS) capability within Redis enterprise.
+This demo showcases the vector search similarity (VSS) capability within Redis Stack.

-The following capabilities are available in this demo:
+The following Redis capabilities are available in this demo:
+ - Vector Similarity Search with RedisSearch
- - Visual Vector search
+    - Visual embedding search with Pytorch and img2vec
+    - Semantic embedding search with Huggingface and RoBerta
- - Full text search for Product names.
+ - Full text search
+ - Document based storage with RedisJSON

 ### Datasets